Everyday Entrepreneur Venture Fund

 Apply to the CVCC Everyday Entrepreneur Venture Fund for a Start-Up Grant!

-Welcome to CVCC’s Everyday Entrepreneur Venture Fund (EEVF).
-The EEVF supports CVCC students and recent graduates by helping them to start their own business with grants of up to $10,000!
+The CVCC Everyday Entrepreneur Venture Fund (EEVF) provides grants to support CVCC students and recent graduates by helping them to start their own business with grants of up to $5,000!
 We’ll help you develop your business plan, and you will have a chance to pitch to a funding committee for a start-up grant.

 - You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (no earlier than May 2020), or a current SBC client.

 - You need a business idea, which is possible to start within 16 weeks, or an existing business in its early stages.

 - Your business must support at least one full-time job within 12 months of its start-up.

 - The Spring 2023 application period is scheduled to open in October.

 - Applicants will complete an application which will be reviewed by CVCC's EEVF advisors to confirm their eligibility and to assess business viability.